 The Suez Canal opens a shortcut of thousands of miles and many days shorter from Asia to Europe by going "through" North Africa instead of down and around the southern tip.

 Yes, it matters, but talk about a tempest in a teacup.
 Two days!

-Not only were the lights out for 8 years once, ships were trapped in the canal during the closure.
+Not only were the lights out for eight years once but ships were also trapped in the canal during the closure.
 Life went on.

 Think of a gap in your work history as the ship in the Suez canal.
 It generates an incomplete story.